yssource/rhai/doc/src/about/non-design.md

 * No garbage collection - this should be expected, so...

-* No closures - do your closure magic in Rust instead; [turn a Rhai scripted function into a Rust closure]({{rootUrl}}/engine/call-fn.md).
+* No first-class closures - do your closure magic in Rust instead: [turn a Rhai scripted function into a Rust closure]({{rootUrl}}/engine/call-fn.md).

-  But you can [curry][currying] a [function pointer] with arguments to simulate it somewhat.
+  There is, however, support for simulated [closures] via [currying] a [function pointer] with captured shared variables.

 * No byte-codes/JIT - Rhai has an AST-walking interpreter which will not win any speed races.
   The purpose of Rhai is not to be extremely _fast_, but to make it as easy as possible to integrate with native Rust applications.

+* No formal language grammar - Rhai uses a hand-coded lexer, a hand-coded top-down recursive-descent parser for statements and a Pratt parser for expressions.

+  This lack of formalism allows the parser itself to be exposed as a service in order to support [disabling keywords/operators][disable keywords and operators], adding [custom operators], and defining [custom syntax].

 Do Not Write The Next 4D VR Game in Rhai
 ---------------------------------------

-Due to this intended usage, Rhai deliberately keeps the language simple and small by omitting advanced language features such as classes, inheritance, first-class functions, closures, concurrency, byte-codes, JIT etc.
+Due to this intended usage, Rhai deliberately keeps the language simple and small by omitting advanced language features such as classes, inheritance, first-class functions, closures, concurrency, byte-codes VM, JIT etc.

 Avoid the temptation to write full-fledge application logic entirely in Rhai - that use case is best fulfilled by more complete languages such as JavaScript or Lua.

 Thin Dynamic Wrapper Layer Over Rust Code